Lexie0822/binance-websocket-cpp/README.md

      - Consider implementing a more adaptive reconnection strategy that adjusts reconnection times based on previous failures.
 Adding redundant WebSocket connections that can take over when a primary connection fails would further enhance system reliability.

-1. **Event Loop Handling**:
-   - Boost.Asio and custom event loops are used to manage asynchronous tasks effectively.
-   - Potential improvements include using `boost::asio::strand` to improve coordination across threads and event loops.

-2. **Multithreading**:
-   - A custom `ThreadPool` is utilized for concurrent task handling, using both Boost threading and C++ threading utilities.
-   - Improvements could focus on dynamic thread allocation, CPU affinity, and scaling the thread pool based on current demands.

-3. **Deduplication**:
-   - Implemented through bloom filters and a deduplication mechanism to ensure only unique messages trigger callbacks.
-   - Improvements could include hybrid deduplication techniques to further reduce false positives and improve accuracy.

-4. **Scaling Horizontally**:
-   - Lock-free data structures and custom memory pooling are used to manage multiple connections and avoid synchronization bottlenecks.
-   - Improvements could focus on symbol distribution using load balancing and CPU affinity to avoid overloading specific CPU cores.

-5. **Low Latency**:
-   - Achieved through lock-free data structures, SIMD optimizations, and memory pooling.
-   - Improvements can be made by reducing unnecessary context switches, binding specific tasks to dedicated CPU cores, and reducing logging to prevent I/O bottlenecks.

-6. **Reliability**:
-   - Error handling and reconnection strategies have been implemented to ensure stable WebSocket connectivity.
-   - Improvements could include implementing redundant connections and adaptive reconnection logic.

 ## Assignment 1b Answers